Supported languages and frameworks

 Linux distro packages (container scanning)

-For vulkro container against Docker images:
+For vulkro container against Docker images: Alpine, Debian, Ubuntu, Rocky

-Enable it with the container ecosystem flag on vulkro update.
+enable it with the container ecosystem flag on vulkro update.

 Infrastructure-as-code